Drewsky33/drewsky33.github.io/_posts/2025-01-25-AirBnB-Exploratory-Data-Analysis.md

 ![alt text](/img/posts/mostexpensiveneighborhood.png "Most Expensive Neighborhood Aggregation")

-Then, I needed to look  at the average price for different accommodation levels in the most expensive neighborhood "Elysee".
+Zooming in on Elysee, I wanted to drill down into the average price of each listing based on their accommodation size.
+I found that there was a positive relationship between price and number of people the listing accommodated.

 ``` python
 # Filter Data for Accommodations in Elysee